• About Us

 Kensington SD2000P USB-C 4K NanoDock Review

 Kensington just released the SD2000P USB Type-C 4K NanoDock and it’s a small form-factor device, mostly suitable for those that want an easy way to stream 4K content from their laptops to a larger screen, but also for connecting more peripheral devices to a slim ultrabook (which usually only offers a couple of type-C USB ports).
-I already had a look at the Kensington SD5200T and the SD1600P, the former being a Thunderbolt 3 docking station which was more than capable carrying two monitors at a 4K resolution and it could also recharge the battery of your laptop, while the latter focused a lot more on portability, supporting pass-through power and handling only a single 4K monitor.
+I already had a look at the Kensington SD5200T and the SD1600P, the former being a Thunderbolt 3 docking station which was more than capable to carry two monitors at a 4K resolution and it could also recharge the battery of your laptop, while the latter focused a lot more on portability, supporting pass-through power and handling only a single 4K monitor.

 Kensington SD2000P